kristoji/CTF_writeups/ecsc2024_round2_rev2/writeup.md

 ['0x1', '0x3', '0x4', '0x3', '0x2', '0x0', '0xff', '0xff']
 ```

-If we put a breakpoint to this addresses, we can see that the program jumps to the functions pointed by the IRQ vector table at the corresponding index.
+If we put a breakpoint to this addresses, we can see that the program jumps to the functions pointed by the IRQ vector table at the corresponding index (except for 0xff arguments, whose instruction are never reached).
 So the guess was correct.
 Furthermore, we can notice that when the program jumps to the functions in the IRQ vector table, the registers are the same as the ones during the UND instruction.

 # DEOBFUSCATION

-To see some nice pseudo-code, we need to patch the UND instructions with a call to the corresponding function.
+To see some nice pseudo-code from the callers, we need to patch the UND instructions with a call to the corresponding function.
 The problem is that BL instruction is 4 bytes long, while the UND instruction is 2 bytes long.
-By double-clicking the addresses in the IDA python console, we can inspect the UND instructions and see that most of the time they are preceded by unuseful instructions.
+By double-clicking the addresses in the IDA python console, we can inspect the UND instructions and see that most of the time they are preceded by the useless instruction `MOV r3, r3`.
 Therefore, we can use this space to insert the BL instruction.
 The BL instruction is PC-relative, so we need to calculate the offset between the UND instruction and the function we want to call.

 ```python